 Join us for a community conversation on how we can support immigrant communities by developing meaningful relationships and building a welcoming and supporting community.

 Join us for a One Bexley Real Talk community conversation on how to support immigrant communities by developing meaningful relationships and building a welcoming and supportive community.
-Learn about what populations are relocating to central Ohio, what specific challenges they are facing, and how we can proactively work toward a community where New Americans feel they are welcome.
+Teresa Gibson, Community Engagement Coordinator at Community Refugee & Immigration Services (CRIS) will facilitate this community conversation on what populations are relocating to central Ohio, what specific challenges they are facing, and how we can proactively work toward a community where New Americans feel they are welcome.

 The One Bexley Real Talk series is an ongoing conversation series where we come together to discuss pressing social issues, current events, and challenging topics around identity and humanity with the goal of building community and strengthening connections in and around Bexley.